Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: No-Regret Followers

+It is noteworthy that in the definition above, agents jointly map their realized types to actions.

+This concept of BCCE generalizes many other known solution concepts such as \textit{Mixed Nash Equilibria} and \textit{Bayes-Nash Equilibria}, where $\pi=\prod \pi_i$ and $\pi(\type)=\prod \pi_i(\type_i)$, respectfully; that is, each agent chooses an action using a separate strategy $\pi_i$, without correlating the action with other agents.

+\citet{hartline2015no} prove that the no regret dynamics described in Algorithm~\ref{alg:noRegret} converge to a BCCE for the case of independent types.
+We generalize this convergence result to the case of correlated types. \begin{restatable}{theorem}{bccconverge} For every type distribution $\D$, the empirical distribution over the history of actions in the iterative no regret dynamics algorithm for any type profile $\type$ converges to the set of BCCEs.
+That is, for every $\D$, $i$, $\type_i$, and $a_i$, we have

-\textbf{Proof} \ \ Fix agent $i$, and a type $t_i$.
-Let $\tau(t_i)$ denote the set of time steps at which $t_i$ was sampled as the type of agent $i$, $\tau(\types)$ denote the set of time steps at which $\types$ was sampled as the type profile, and $\tau(\types,\bids)$ denote the set of time steps at which $\types$ was sampled and $\bids$ were the agents' actions.
-The expected value of agent $i$ with type $t_i$ when playing the agent's action according to the empirical distribution of actions $\sigma^\mathrm{emp}$ is:
+where $\pi^\mathrm{emp}$ is the empirical distribution after $M$ steps. \end{restatable} \begin{proof} Fix agent $i$, and a type $\type_i$.
+Let $\tau(\type_i)$ denote the set of time steps at which $\type_i$ is sampled as the type of agent $i$, $\tau(\type)$ denote the set of time steps at which $\type$ is sampled as the type profile, and $\tau(\type,a)$ denote the set of time steps at which $\types$ is sampled and $a$ were the agents' actions.
+The expected value of agent $i$ with type $\type_i$ when playing the agent's action according to the empirical distribution of actions $\pi^\mathrm{emp}$ is:

-By the Glivenko-Cantelli Theorem, as $T\rightarrow \infty$, $\left(\Pr[\types_{-i}]-\frac{|\tau(\types)|}{|\tau(t_i)|}\right)\rightarrow 0$.
-Since it is multiplied by a bounded term, the second summand of Eq.~(\ref{eq:misestimation}) goes to 0 as $T\rightarrow\infty$.
+By the Glivenko-Cantelli Theorem, as $M\rightarrow \infty$, $\left(\Pr[\types_{-i}]-\frac{|\tau(\types)|}{|\tau(\type_i)|}\right)\rightarrow 0$.
+Since it is multiplied by a bounded term, the second summand of Eq.~(\ref{eq:misestimation}) goes to 0 as $M\rightarrow\infty$.

 As for the first summand, we have

 Therefore, we can write Eq.~(\ref{eq:misestimation}) as